top of page

 Prophets: The Oracles of Conscience

-Faith in the Holy One as revealed in Judaism affords us a particular view of a people's experience in their relationship with God, themselves, and each other.
-The Bible offers us a meta-narrative of the story of revelation: Prophecy.
-Following the period of matriarchs and patriarchs, as Jewish people became a nation, the Holy One raised prophets as oracles of conscience, calling the people out their twoness in return to oneness.
+Faith in the Holy One as revealed in Judaism affords us a particular view of a people's evolution in their awareness of God.
+One could regard the entire arch of the Bible's narrative as one great prophecy.
+Following the period of matriarchs and patriarchs, as Jewish people became a nation, the Holy One raised prophets as oracles of conscience, calling the people out of their fragmentation, to return in oneness.

-Despite how religion has flattened the words of prophets, implying some moody demigod above that favors or damns people below, the subtlety of inwardness from which prophets are speaking is still more exposing than many might bear to hear: God is what is happening.
+Despite how religion often flattens the words of prophets—as though some moody demigod above favors or damns people below—the subtlety of inwardness from which prophets reveal the divine will then and now demands our closer attention to hear: Elohim is what is happening.
 The Holy One isn’t only above but everywhere below, displaying the state of every human heart.
 Reality outside is generated from interior lives inside.
-From the historical perspective of conscience embodied by the prophets, the darkest cycles in Jewish history of collapse and exile turned inevitable past the tipping point.
-When turned away from God and towards illusory idols of human constructs, people’s hearts fell out of balance and were hardened by the Other Side, which in turn exposed society to escalating assaults of social, political, and ecological catastrophe.
+From a historical perspective of conscience embodied by the prophets, the darkest cycles in Jewish history of collapse and exile were the result of God's people turning outward.
+Serving human precepts—idols—hardens the heart, exposing souls to the Other Side, which escalates social and ecological trauma.

 Facing Exile

 It doesn’t take a prophet to see the same, spiraling cycles continuing to our very day.
 What has happened?
-We’ve long passed the tipping point.
 While the polar caps are melting, our hearts seem to be freezing.
 As more species lose their habitats and perish, so shall we.
 And unlike every prophetic cycle before us, we face global exile, with no where to go.
-As climate refugees rise in number and desperation, violence can only escalate.
-But founded on the Crucifixion and Resurrection, genuine Christian faith offers the most sublime opportunity to know and embody Messiah more directly than ever before.
+As numbers of climate refugees rise, desperation and violence will escalate.
+But founded on the crucifixion and resurrection, non dual Christian faith offers the most sublime opportunity to know and embody Messiah more directly than ever before.
 Here is a call for the endurance of the saints (Revelation 13:10, 14:12).
-Our hope is not to attempt to escape to heaven, but to serve God in each other, even in the end.
+Our hope is not in heaven, but in God With Us, even to the end of the age (Matt 28:20).

-Who, in the name of Messiah, would abandon suffering people in need?
-Instead of evacuating to heaven while his time and place was swiftly collapsing, what did Yeshua desire?
-To stay: to serve to his last breath, even in the worst case scenario.
-See, we honor the Cross of Messiah not at all as vicarious salvation, but imitating Yeshua’s way of salvation: Break out of yourself, take up the cross, and follow me (Mark 8:34).
+Who, in the name of Messiah, would abandon suffering people?
+Instead of evacuating to heaven while his time and place collapsed, what did Yeshua desire?
+To serve to his last breath, even in the worst case scenario.
+See, we honor the cross of Messiah not at all as vicarious, but imitating Yeshua’s way of salvation: Break out of yourself, take up the cross, and follow me (Mark 8:34).
 He inverted every idea of salvation in heaven by offering himself on earth.
 Salvation is to serve.
-The heart that sees, loves, and serves Messiah in all beings can know the Resurrection in this life.
+The heart that sees, loves, and serves Messiah in all beings can know the resurrection in this life.

 For This Hour We Have Come

-What religion binds to the past, Our tradition finds in the present.
-The time and place of the Crucifixion was a prophecy of our spiritual working conditions today.
-Nothing today can contradict the context of the gospel.
-Despite the worst nightmare Romans could imagine, Yeshua remained lucid throughout his mutilation and offered himself.
-This reframes the entire gospel away from evacuation to one of lucidity and service in all circumstances.
-In simplest terms, the Cross reveals that no one is separate.
-If one’s seeing this way, it is then that they may recognize the oneness of God.
-When one can perceive God in all that is happening, they may realize the absolute oneness of God.
+What religion binds to the past, our tradition finds in the present.
+The time and place of the crucifixion was a prophecy of the end of the age.
+Nothing now can contradict Yeshua's context of the gospel.
+Despite the worst nightmare of torture that the Roman Empire could imagine, Yeshua remained lucid throughout to offer himself.
+This reframes the entire gospel.
+Rather than evacuation, we're called to serve in all circumstances.
+In simplest terms, the cross reveals that nothing is separate.
+If one’s knows this in their heart, then they may recognize the oneness of God.
+If we can recognize God in all that is happening, they we may realize and embody the absolute oneness of God.
 Oneness makes no ultimate difference between this life and the afterlife.
-The essence of the gospel is gnostic, non dual awareness of ourselves in God in all circumstances.
+This is the essence of the gnostic gospel: non dual awareness of ourselves with God, in all circumstances.

 Learn More